cui-ke/wikidata-qualifiers/README.md

     python3 path-to/src/import/gen_html_view.py q-p-freq.json q-freq.json prop-names.json >view_q-p-freq.html

     To obtain a view that shows the Allowed qualifiers constraint violation.
+    a.
 Generate a csv file with the allowed qualifiers for each property (properties without constraint must not appear)

     SELECT ?p ?q
     {  ?p wikibase:qualifier ?pq . # select all properties
        ?p p:P2302 ?sc . ?sc ps:P2302 wd:Q21510851 .  ?sc pq:P2306 ?q
     }

+    b.
 Run gen_html_view.py with this file as last parameter

-5. Generate the liste of globally allowed qualifiers
+5. Generate the list of globally allowed qualifiers

    Theese are properties that are not explicitly dissalowed as qualifiers